Range of motion (exercise machine): Types of passive range of motions

-ROM Medical Devices
+Medical devices

 There are several Range of Motion medical devices on the market.
 Designed with the goal of facilitating repetitive ROM therapy, they are mainly employed by users who require long term ROM therapy in a home setting where access to a Physiotherapist for daily ROM therapy is not feasible.
 In the context of Long Term users, there are a small variety of ROM Therapy devices on the market designed for home use.

 Not all devices seen on the market are Medical Devices, something prospective users should be aware of before purchasing their new ROM device.
 Due to the niche market of ROM therapy devices, the manufacturing market is rather small.
 These ROM therapy devices are designed to be either Active, Passive, or Active/Passive in nature.
 Costs range from $3,000-$15,000 for motorized Active/Passive devices, while non motorized devices can range from $200-$5,000 depending on supplier.
 Purchasing direct from a manufacture is difficult, but some do allow private sales direct to users.

-ROM Therapy and COVID-19
+ROM therapy and COVID-19

 The global COVID-19 Pandemic has introduced more people to Range of Motion therapy.
 Due to the varying global lockdowns, many people became significantly less mobile and began to lose their ROM.
 This was especially prevalent in Long Term Care homes where elderly residents where confined to their rooms, there by losing the ability to actively move.
 This new sedentary lifestyle has led to an increase demand for ROM therapy in the hopes of getting elderly patients their range of motion back.